-- FII.1 The student will exchange spoken and written information and ideas in French. - 1.
+- GII.1 The student will exchange spoken and written information and ideas in German. - 1.
 Give and follow basic instructions. - 2.
-Ask and answer questions about self, others, and the immediate environment, such as people, things, plans, events, feelings, emotions, and geographic direction and location. - FII.2 The student will initiate, sustain, and close brief oral and written exchanges in French, using familiar and recombined phrases and sentences. - 1.
+Ask and answer questions about self, others, and the immediate environment, such as exchanges concerning people, things, plans, events, feelings, emotions, and geographic direction and location. - GII.2 The student will initiate, sustain, and close brief oral and written exchanges in German, using familiar and recombined phrases and sentences. - 1.
 Participate in brief oral and written exchanges that reflect present, past, and future timeframes. - 2.
-Use proper formal and informal forms of address in familiar situations. - 3.
 Use nonverbal communication and paraphrasing to convey and comprehend messages.

-Interpretive Communication: Listening and Ready for Understanding
+Interpretive Communication: Listening and Reading for Understanding

-- FII.3 The student will understand basic spoken and written French presented through a variety of media in familiar contexts. - 1.
-Identify some details and key words when listening to and reading French. - 2.
-Understand culturally authentic materials, such as announcements, messages, and advertisements that present new and familiar information in familiar information. - 3.
-Understand and respond appropriately to simple instructions presented in informational materials, such as instructions for following recipes or for using transportation. - FII.4 The student will use verbal and nonverbal cues to interpret spoken and written texts in French. - 1.
+- GII.3 The student will understand basic spoken and written German presented through a variety of media and in familiar contexts. - 1.
+Identify some details and key words when listening to and reading German. - 2.
+Understand culturally authentic materials, such as announcements, messages, and advertisements in familiar contexts. - 3.
+Understand and respond appropriately to simple instructions presented in informational materials, such as instructions for following recipes or applying technology. - GII.4 The student will use verbal and nonverbal cues to interpret spoken and written texts in German. - 1.
 Differentiate among increasingly complex types of statements, questions, and exclamations. - 2.
 Interpret culturally appropriate gestures, body language, and intonation in order to clarify the message.